vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 We can break down package configuration into two pieces:

-* `invalidation` (optional object) - contains URL to invalidate cache and key used to prevent unauthorized access.
+* `invalidation` (optional object) - contains URL to invalidate cache and array of invalidation functions.
 Refer to the [Invalidating cache](#invalidating-cache) section for more information.
 * `driver` (array or string) - contains the path to or name of the driver package and its configuration.
 If the driver doesn't require any configuration, you can pass a string instead of an array.
 Refer to the documentation of the driver you use for more information.

 ###  Add tags